mother— although spelled differently, or did Peter adopt a new surname

 The evidence is clear that Peter's patrilineal ancestors could not have

 been English (or Scottish) "Otterburns."
-Could Peter's mother or the
+Could Peter's mother have been

-work of research, Paul Heinegg's summary statement that "East Indians
+In his monumental work of research, Paul Heinegg's summary statement

-apparently blended into the free African American population" clearly
+that "East Indians apparently blended into the free African American

 What are we to make of the tradition of German ancestry reported